dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

     # post yield
     def __exit__(self, typ, value, traceback):
         if typ is None:
-            try:
+            try: # we need to take care of the case where the function would have more than one yield point next(self.gen)
-                next(self.gen) # we need to take care of the case where the function would have more than one yield except StopIteration:
+            except StopIteration:
-                return False
+                return
             else:
-                raise RunTimeError("generator didn't stop")
+                raise RunTimeError("generator didn't stop") # this whole construction can seem complicated but we need to let the user know it's misusing the class and the generator provided doesn't have a single median yield point.
         else:
-            ... # suppress all kinds of edge case Errors
+            ...
-        """ the implementation for this function has to be somewhat convoluted and handle various edge cases.
+        """ The implementation for this function has to be somewhat convoluted and handle various edge cases.
         So we'll just stick with that for now because it's not our main focus here"""

 ```